Wednesday at a glance

 Michael Jin, The Ohio State University

-As the world continues to shift towards widespread electrification, silicon carbide has gained much attention in high-voltage and high-power applications due to its power efficiency and thermal tolerance.
+Abstract: As the world continues to shift towards widespread electrification, silicon carbide has gained much attention in high-voltage and high-power applications due to its power efficiency and thermal tolerance.
 Of particular interest are the 1200V SiC MOSFETS, used in electric vehicles and other power electronics.
 Due to the stringent safety requirements of these applications, the reliability of SiC MOSFETs is critical as integration of these power devices become more widespread.
 Our research delves into different characterization, analysis, and mitigation techniques in order to improve the reliability of the SiC MOSFET.

 While silicon carbide has gained a foothold in the 1200V range for electric vehicles, the door is opening for other applications as well.
 Lower voltage LDMOS’ are being developed for SiC power ICs.
 Higher voltage devices, such as those in the 3300V - 6000V range, are being researched for rail and industrial motor drives.
 Especially with the advent of p+-type substrates, SiC IGBTs are being developed for ultra-HV applications, such as grid related power electronics.